 Cutting-edge curriculum.
 Pharmaceutics students get relevant, real-world experience in our labs.
 They mix chemicals and prepare all kinds of dosage forms, from lollipops to injections.

 Advanced facilities.
-UT has state-of-the-art classrooms and some of the nation's most advanced labs for research in pharmacy, chemistry and life sciences.
+UToledo has state-of-the-art classrooms and some of the nation's most advanced labs for research in pharmacy, chemistry and life sciences.

 Health Science Campus.
 UToledo pharmacy administration students learn in a real-world, health-care environment.
-Undergrads spend much of their final two years on UT’s Health Science Campus.
+Undergrads spend much of their final two years on UToledo’s Health Science Campus.
 The UT Medical Center hospitals and clinics are literally next door.